Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Does This Breed Get Along With Other Pets? 🐶 😽

-Socialization is essential to ensure that this dog can get along with other dogs.
-They often aren’t aggressive or territorial, but some level of basic socialization is still required.
+Socialization is essential to ensure the Australian Shepherd Blue Heeler can get along with other dogs.
+They often aren’t aggressive or territorial, but socialization is still required.
 Otherwise, they can be a bit unsure of new dogs.

 While this breed can get along with dogs, they are not recommended for homes with cats and similar small animals.
-These canines will often try to herd these smaller animals, which isn’t much fun for them!
+They will often try to herd the smaller animals, which isn’t much fun for them!

 Things to Know When Owning an Australian Shepherd Blue Heeler Mix